 I am Sister Michelle Loisel, a member of the Daughters of Charity, an international community of Catholic Sisters serving in 94 countries around the globe.
 We serve others in a variety of ways, including: health care, spiritual care, education, women’s promotion, care of children and elderly persons, and working for justice for those denied basic human rights.

-This blog will serve as a way to educate and inform the public about Migration and Modern Slavery, as well as share our efforts of eradicating it from our world entirely.
+This blog serves as a way to educate and inform the public about Migration and Modern Slavery, as well as share our efforts of eradicating it from our world entirely.
 Please subscribe to receive updates.